cafeibit/Azure-Data-Engineering/CosmosDB/README.md

 * As more and more businesses move to digital processes, they increasingly recognize the value of being able to respond to opportunities by making faster and well-informed decisions.
 HTAP (Hybrid Transactional/Analytical processing) enables business to run advanced analytics in near-real-time on data stored and processed by OLTP systems.

+* Azure Synapse Link for Azure Cosmos DB

+  Azure Synapse Link for Azure Cosmos DB is a cloud-native HTAP capability that enables you to run near-real-time analytics over operational data stored in Azure Cosmos DB.
+Azure Synapse Link creates a tight seamless integration between Azure Cosmos DB and Azure Synapse Analytics.

 <img src="./synapse-analytics-cosmos-db-architecture.png" />